Remember to keep your Christmas Trees Watered!

 - How to look after your Christmas Tree and prevent needle loss this Christmas

-Some years ago the Forestry Commission's scientists discovered that the secret of preventing your Christmas tree from loosing its needles was to encourage your tree to drink water whilst in your house at Christmas time.
+Some years ago the US Forestry Commission's scientists discovered that the secret of preventing your Christmas tree from loosing its needles was to encourage your tree to drink water whilst in your house at Christmas time.
 They proved that it is possible for cut Christmas trees WITH NO ROOTS to drink water, by capillary action, through their bark - in the same way that cut flowers drink water in a vase.

 1. Ensure that you buy a fresh tree.